smallbing87/Free-Anticheats/README.md

 Please made your own config because all the anticheats listed below are extremely anti-legit.
 For 1 anticheats, Grim is good for pvp servers, Vulcan is good for survival servers.
-For 2 anticheats, I recommend some anticheat combos like Grim+NCP / Vulcan+NCP / Matrix+NCP / Vulcan+Grim / etc.
+For 2 anticheats, I recommend some anticheat combos like Grim+NCP / Vulcan+NCP / Matrix+NCP / Vulcan+Grim, etc.
 For 3 anticheats, use Grim+NCP and choose one between Vulcan and Matrix will be good.
 For 4 anticheats, you definitely got insane server base for this decision.